GiG/recruitment-cases/qa-tests/RoboTest.md

 First of all, we would like to know how analytic your mind is when it comes to writing good and clear BDD specifications from a business requirement written in plain English.

-You need to transform the following business requirement into BDD, covering the full functionality of the feature:
+You need to transform the following business requirement + design into BDD, covering the full functionality of the feature.
+Can you see anything that is not covered by the business requirement but it is in the design?

 ```
 As a user I want to see my reward history (the ones I have obtained and claimed) in the Freebies Vault Section